-There are carpooling opportunities in New Zealand, for instance on Easy As Carpooling, for both people with a vehicle looking for passengers and passengers looking for “rides”.
+There are carpooling opportunities in New Zealand for both people with a vehicle looking for passengers and passengers looking for “rides”.
 Commonly, the passengers contribute a small fee to the driver to cover fuel costs for the journey.

 Carpooling is also gaining more traction in New Zealand for short commuter trips, as well as longer journeys between cities making it a great option for seeing the country.

 The Fun way to get around New Zealand

 So let’s get to it, why exactly is carpooling the “fun way to get around New Zealand”?